yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

 categories: jcg
 ---

-Look at Github RESTful API, for example.
+Look at GitHub RESTful API, for example.
 To get information about a repository you should make a GET request to [api.github.com/repos/yegor256/rultor](https://api.github.com/repos/yegor256/rultor).
 In response, you will get a JSON document with all the details of the